Physical Custody in New Jersey

 In making a determination of physical (and legal) custody, a New Jersey court will consider several factors established in law.
 They include:

-3. The interaction and relationship of the parents and siblings
+- The relationship of the parents to their children

 No matter how the divorcing parents feel about each other, deciding who has physical custody of the child should always be made in the child's best interest.

 Want to Be Sure Your Child's Best Interests Are Protected?
 Call Us.

 Because we have been helping parents like you make sure that the decision regarding physical custody is the very best for the child for more than 18 years, we can help you, too.